avibrahms/mev-research/FRPs/active/classify-sophisticated-mevs.md

 ---

 ## Background and Problem Statement
-Lots of MEV opportunities involve multiple target addresses, accross multiple bundles, those aren't straightforward attacks and they are not easily identifiable by mev-explore.
-Weather it is for arbitrage, liquidation or more sophisticated attacks, there is a need to understand complex attacks better.
+Some MEV opportunities involve multiple target addresses, accross multiple bundles, those aren't straightforward and are not easily identifiable by mev-explore.
+Whether for arbitrage, liquidation, sandwitch, front-running, back-running or more, there is a need to understand complex attacks.

 ## Plan and Deliverables
 We propose to build a series of machine learning algorithms, classifiers and clustering algorithms in order to unlock meaning from sophisticated MEV attacks.
-This feature will be added to mev-explore to enrich the knowledge of the community and prevent potential unforseen blind-spots, new attacks (some of which probably already using machine learning).
+We propose to add this feature to mev-explore to enrich the knowledge of the community and prevent potential unforseen blind-spots in existing or new kind of attacks (some of which using machine learning).

-Machine learning is a great approach here as it removes the bias introduced by human interpretation.
-We simply provide the data to our models, and insights are extracted, weather it makes or doesn't make sense to us.
+Machine learning will remove the bias introduced by human interpretation.
+We simply provide the data to our models, and insights are extracted, whether it makes or doesn't make sense to us.
-As per most machine learning approaches, our research will be based on trial and error.
-But we have a basic methodology that we describe here:
+As per most machine learning approaches, we have a basic methodology that we describe below, while we know our research will involve lots of trial and error as well.

-1. Clustering the bundlesBundle classifier (is it a fully contained attack, part of a bigger attack, Because bundles are the basic unit in relays, we propose to use them
+1. Clustering the bundles:
+  sometimes, bundles are full blown attacks, other times they are part of a bigger attacks.
+The same way a person can act on its own or be part of a team.
+Because bundles are the basic unit in relays, we propose to use them as building blocks for more analysis.
+By running state-of-the-art clustering algorithms, we'll be able to group similar bundles and look at how they correlate in the bigger picture.

+2. Sequential analysis of transactions:
+  We will also look at transations as words in a sentence, and get rid of the bundle structure, that way we

 ## References